elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Noise gate

-Noise gate; in case of multichannel setup, each channel is used independently for the control signal of that channel's gate.
+Noise gate; in case of multichannel setup, each channel is gated independently.

   * **uid** : "sushi.brickwork.noise_gate"
   * **Parameters** :